rambleraptor/api-linter/docs/rules/0004/resource-path-field.md

 ---
 rule:
   aep: 4
-  name: [core, '4', resource-name-field]
+  name: [core, '4', resource-path-field]
   summary: Resource messages should have a `string path` field.
-permalink: /4/resource-name-field
+permalink: /4/resource-path-field
 redirect_from:
-  - /4/resource-name-field
+  - /4/resource-path-field
 ---

-# Resource `name` field
+# Resource `path` field

 This rule enforces that messages that appear to represent resources have a `string path` field, as described in [AEP-4][].